Pregnancy Discrimination Lawyer in NYC, New York

 What is Pregnancy Discrimination?

-Under federal law, you may be experiencing pregnancy discrimination if you believe that you are being treated differently or unfavorably as an employee or as a job applicant because of your pregnancy, childbirth, or related conditions.
+Under federal law, you may be experiencing pregnancy discrimination in the workplace if you believe that you are being treated differently or unfavorably as an employee or as a job applicant because of your pregnancy, childbirth, or related conditions.
 Pregnancy discrimination can include all of the following actions by your employer:

 - refusing to hire you because you’re pregnant or planning to become pregnant;